Javaz81/xamarin-docs/docs/cross-platform/app-fundamentals/nuget-multiplatform-libraries/index.md

 It is possible to automatically create NuGet packages to share code across platforms using the _Nugetizer 3000_.
 This makes is possible to create NuGet packages from existing library projects or by creating a new **Multiplatform Library Project**.

+Compatible only with Visual Studio for Mac 2019 (not supported on Visual Studio 2022 or higher!)

 # [Visual Studio for Mac](#tab/macos)

 The Nugetizer 3000 is included with Visual Studio for Mac &ndash; look for the **Library > Mulitplatform Library** project type in the **File > New** window: